ChaoZhang173/1D-peloton/README.md

 7. electron density integral and heat deposition:
    the 1D code only has left integral, and right integral is not used.
    at the end of computeDensityIntegral, set the -∇·q and q+- to 0 for every partilce,
    this is for the following function: computeHeatDeposition.
+   Currently the two functions are seperately, but they could merge together.
+   Maybe work on it later

 ## Data Structure: